 Working in hospitality is a stepping stone.
-As such, it attracts younger people, such as recent or soon-to-be graduates.
+As such, it attracts younger people, such as recent or soon-to-be graduates with degrees like bachelor in hospitality management.
 The skills gained in hospitality reflect well on a resumé as they are transferable to other jobs.
 Also, while Gen Z (born after 1996) are more computer literate, many lack empathy and the people skills gained by working in hospitality.

 Working in close quarters with transient tourists has highlighted the health risks.
 The role of front-line staff and first responders has reminded us of how we rely on people and should demonstrate civility, respect, and appreciation.
 Many of those jobs had little risk of funding, and the stress of the pandemic led many to rethink their work.

 In general, though, for hospitality, a lack of income caused by sub-normal occupancy and footfall rates strained many businesses.
 Thankfully, respite came for some in the form of government payroll schemes.
 Unfortunately others, had to find ways to let staff go and hope that when trade resumed, so they could bring a team back on board.
 The thought?
 People would be able to collect unemployment and not suffer medical or other costs.
 So they’d then be delighted to return sometime in the future.
 And this has been the case for some.